lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 * Reading
     * [[Flow: The Psychology of Optimal Experience]] by [[Mihaly Csikszentmihaly]]

-## Eleven: The Player's Mind is Driven By The Player's Motivation
+## Chapter 11: The Player's Mind is Driven By The Player's Motivation
  * All entertainment is the idea to make something unimportant seem important: they do this using motivation.
  * Maslow's Hierarchy of Needs
      * Represented as a pyramid.